Tskit for phylogenetics#

 The root node of the following tree has ID 0

-But in tskit, we can also create a single “tree” consisting of multiple unlinked clades.
-In our example, we can create one of these phylogenetically unusual objects if we remove the edge above node 4, by editing the underlying tables:
+We can also create a single “tree” consisting of multiple unlinked clades.
+In our example, we can create one of these phylogenetically unusual objects by removing the edge above node 4 via editing the underlying tables:

 # Trees & tree seqs are immutable: to change them, modify a copy of the underlying tables